seankross/bookdown-start/docs/01-Theme4.md

 ## Timeline

 Forecasts for a minimum of 35 days can be submitted daily by 6 pm ET for the period of February 1st through July 1st, 2021.
 Forecast should be submitted starting February 1st by 6 pm ET.
 A minimum of 35 days in the future must be forecasted for each submission.
 For example, the first submitted forecast should be for at least February 1st – March 7th, but it could be for the full spring.
 New forecasts can be submitted daily as new weather forecasts and observations (e.g., PhenoCam) become available.
 Processed PhenoCam data will be available daily by 11:59 pm ET for each day.
 Teams are allowed to start submitting forecasts after February 1st, but only forecasts of future days (when submitted) will be allowed.
-Late forecasts might be allowed under extenuating circumstances related to computer failure or processing delayed on our end.
+Late forecasts might be allowed under extenuating circumstances related to computer failure or processing delays on our end.
 Forecasts do not have to be submitted daily and can be longer than 35 days.

 ## Design team